zacanger/zacanger.github.io/blog/src/kasina-meditation.md

 odd to have that much control after so many days of floundering around.
 It was at this point that I considered the kasina experiment to be a success.

 ### Wrapping Up

-I did more reading in the following week: _Knowing and Seeing_, the Sutta Nipatta, and _With Each & Evey Breath_.
+I did more reading in the following week: _Knowing and Seeing_, the Sutta Nipata, and _With Each & Every Breath_.
 I started pushing a little less hard now that I had confirmed things for myself, and did notice that with less hours on the cushion, concentration drops within a few days — though intense visualizations can linger on for a while.

 A more notable side-effect is that insights started to show up when I wasn't expecting them.
-I believe they largely stem from the flickering experiences, which may have been an attainment of the knowledges of arising and perishing (or maybe not, who am I to say?).
+I believe they largely stem from the flickering experiences, which may have been an attainment of the knowledge of arising and perishing.
 Bits and pieces of deeper dhamma understanding began to trickle in, sometimes at very unexpected moments.

 I slowly began to shift from kasina practice to breathing and noting, while still trying to maintain access to at least the third jhana by using the nimitta from anapanasati as a kasina, since it seems to be a good level of concentration to keep up.
 I have yet to read the Visuddhimagga, so when I do, I may try another couple weeks of kasina practice to see what happens.

+## Powers

+Summarized notes from [MCTB](https://www.mctb.org/) (see [the license](https://www.mctb.org/about/)) on attaining the powers/iddhis/siddhis.

+* Prepare:
+    * Make self and workspace clean
+    * Candles, incense, etc. if that feels right
+    * Think it through, including visualizing effects on every being out as far as possible
+    * Practice what to say
+* Do it:
+    * Rise through jhanas to fourth (or eighth if possible)
+    * Leave jhana and formally intend the thing from above, with full force of will, no restraint, no hesitation
+    * Let it go and don't hold onto it
+  * How to distinguish the first four jhanas:
+    * First: rapture, pleasure, still with discriminating thought, takes effort
+    * Second: rapture, pleasure, tranquility, effortless
+    * Third: sense of non-attachment, bodily pleasure
+    * Fourth: no particular pleasure and no particular pain, clarity, pure mindfulness and equanimity